LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 The RTU simulator does **not** attempt to be a 1:1 emulation of every feature of real BACnet devices.
 Instead, it focuses on the essential operational behaviors of a BACnet remote controller, including:

 - BACnet variable/object storage models
-- data exchange and interaction patterns
+- Data exchange and interaction patterns
-- cyclic control-logic execution and decision making
+- Cyclic control-logic execution and decision making

 #### 1.1 Introduction of System Architecture

-The simulator allows users to construct cyber-twin architectures that reflect the **three-level structure commonly found in real OT systems**.
-Within this virtual environment, users can prototype BACnet-enabled field controllers, RTUs, I/O servers and Building management SCADA/HMI clients  over the BACnet protocol.
+The simulator allows the users to construct cyber-twin architectures that reflect the three-level structure commonly found in real OT systems.
+Within this virtual environment, users can prototype BACnet-enabled field controllers, RTUs, I/O servers and Building Management SCADA/HMI clients  over the BACnet bus.
 As shown in the system structure diagram below:

 ![](doc/img/s_03.png)

 The platform supports interactions across OT layers from:

-- **Level 0** – physical-world devices and sensors such HVAC temp sensor, security door looker, lighting motion sensor.
+- **Level 0** – Physical-world devices and sensors such HVAC temp sensor, security door looker, lighting motion sensor.
-- **Level 1** – field controllers and RTUs such as the HVAC auto controller, light controller.
+- **Level 1** – OT Field controllers and RTUs such as the HVAC auto controller, light controller.
-- **Level 2** – control center / processing LAN environments such as the building monitor and management station.
+- **Level 2** – Management room / processing LAN environments such as the building surveillant station.

-Then communication functionality in this project is implemented using the Python library  [BACpypes](https://bacpypes.readthedocs.io/en/latest/gettingstarted/gettingstarted001.html) , which provides a software stack conforming to the ISO 16484-5 BACnet standard.
+The communication functionality in this project is implemented using the Python library  [BACpypes](https://bacpypes.readthedocs.io/en/latest/gettingstarted/gettingstarted001.html) , which provides a software stack conforming to the ISO 16484-5 BACnet standard.
 The BACnet node communication topology in the simulator supports both host–connector and publish–subscribe interaction models, depending on configuration:

-- lower-level OT components (RTUs, field controllers) expose process data via embedded BACnet **server/publisher** modules.
+- Lower-level OT components (RTUs, field controllers) expose process data via embedded BACnet server/publisher modules.

-- higher-level components (HMI, SCADA, historians, database servers) use BACnet **client/subscriber** modules to browse, read, write, and subscribe to exposed data.
+- Higher-level components (HMI, SCADA, historians, database servers) use BACnet client/subscriber modules to browse, read, write, and subscribe to exposed data.

 By modeling these core aspects, the simulator provides an effective environment for education, prototyping, and experimentation in the following domains: